 There is one small ship cruise that rises above the rest when it comes to the quality of guides and onboard programs.
 Lindblad Expeditions employs a wide range of experts from National Geographic, each with their own specialty and area of focus.
 You will find a rotating cast of experts culled from top universities including researchers, authors, photographers and explorers.
 Lindblad’s Costa Rica & the Panama Canal Cruise appeals to travelers willing to pay a premium for an intellectual and educational experience with National Geographic in Costa Rica.

 This Costa Rica small ship cruise guide was originally published in 2014 and is updated periodically by our experts.
-Our most recent update occurred April 2019.
+Our most recent update occurred April 2020.
+For more articles, advice and inspiration visit our comprehensive small ship cruise guide.